Building a Web App to Talk with AI Using OpenAI's Realtime API

 npm install -D @types/ws eslint @nuxt/eslint @nuxtjs/tailwindcss

-In the browser, use the WebSocket API implemented as a web API, but for interactions with the Realtime API on the server side, use ws.
+From the browser, we use the WebSocket API implemented as a Web API in the browser, but we use ws for communication with the Realtime API on the server side.

 export default defineNuxtConfig({